HolyBlackCat/quasi-msys2/README.md

   cd quasi-msys2
   make install _gcc _gdb # same as `make install mingw-w64-ucrt-x86_64-gcc mingw-w64-ucrt-x86_64-gdb`
   ```
-  For selecting MSYS2 compiler flavor, [see this](#not-so-frequently-asked-questions).
+  For selecting MSYS2 compiler flavor, [see FAQ](#how-do-i-use-different-msys2-environments).
 * Open quasi-msys2 shell:
   ```bash
   env/shell.sh
   ```
   This adds MSYS2 packages to `PATH`, and sets some environment variables.
+For non-interactive use, see [this](#how-do-i-run-commands-non-interactively).

 * Build:
   * Manually:
     ```bash